-3.12 Effect of Re-Employment or Reinstatement on Leave Accrual Rates
+3.12 Effect of Rehire on Leave Accrual Rates

+A former employee who returns to County service shall not be entitled to accumulated sick leave benefits unless the return to County service is the result of rehire within one year of separation of employment.

-A former employee who returns to County service as a result of re-employment after a layoff pursuant to Civil Service Rule 17, or who reinstates to County service within one year from the date of separation pursuant to Civil Service Rule 16, shall be entitled to sick leave benefits accrued as the time of layoff or separation, and will be returned to the same vacation accrual rate and salary grade step that was held at the time of separation.
+Employees who are rehired into County service within one year of separation of employment will be returned to the same vacation accrual rate and salary grade step that was held at the time of separation.